seanox/aspect-js/manual/en/mvc.md

 ## SiteMap

-The representation in Seanox aspect-js is multilayered and the views are organized as page, faces and facets which are accessed with virtual paths.
-For this purpose, SiteMap provides a hierarchical directory structure based on the virtual paths for all views.
-The SiteMap then controls the access and the visualization (show and hide) of the views, which is termed face-flow.
-Face-flow and visualization are resolute and uses the DOM to insert and remove the views (faces and facets).
+The representation in Seanox aspect-js is organized in views, which use pages, faces as well as facets and are addressed via virtual paths.
+For this purpose SiteMap provides a hierarchical directory structure based on the virtual paths of all views.
+SiteMap controls the access and visualization (show and hide) o the views -- which is termed face flow.
+Face flow and visualization work resolutely and actively use the DOM to insert and remove the views (faces and facets).

 ```
 +-----------------------------------------------+